silasmariusz/atmospheric-weather-card/README.md

   Native support for Section-based dashboards with debounced resizing.

 > [!NOTE]
-> **Hardware Requirement**
-> This card relies on **GPU Hardware Acceleration**.
+> **Hardware Requirement:** This card relies on GPU Hardware Acceleration.
 If high CPU usage is observed, verify that hardware acceleration is enabled in the browser or kiosk settings.
 Software-only rendering will significantly degrade performance.